-Australian industry, namely, Capral, and the extent by which it had been adversely affected, if at all, during the injury period by allegedly dumped exports of the GUC, which is addressed in a subsequent section of this application.

-- 1.5 The consequence of this was that the Commissioner had no evidence or insufficent evidence that the Australian industry as a whole had incurred material injury at the time the Commissioner reported to the Minister, let alone material injury caused through the effects of alleged dumping of exports of the GUC.
-Consequently, the Commissioner could not have made a finding of fact supported by evidence that the Australian industry as a whole had incurred material injury during the injury period and make recommendations to the Minister that the Minister be satisifed that the Australian industry had incurred material injury during the injury period. - 1.6 Report 541 to the Minister did not set out the fact that information and evidence regarding the economic performance of the Australian industry as a whole had not been obtained from or provided by members of the Australian industry other than Capral during the conduct of the investigation.
-That is, that a majority of members of the Australian industry (i.e., at least two-thirds) had not participated in and provided relevant information and evidence at any time throughout Investigation 541.
+- 1.4 As a result of these deficiencies in the conduct of the dumping investigation, at the time the Commissioner reported to the Minister his findings of fact supported by evidence and his recommendations based on those findings of fact, the Commissioner effectively only had before him information and evidence on the economic performance of one member of the Australian industry, namely, Capral, and the extent by which it had been adversely affected, if at all, during the injury period by allegedly dumped exports of the GUC, which is addressed in a subsequent section of this application. - 1.5 The consequence of this was that the Commissioner had no evidence that the Australian industry as a whole had incurred material injury at the time the Commissioner reported to the Minister, let alone material injury caused through the effects of alleged dumping of exports of the GUC.
+Consequently, the Commissioner could not have made a finding of fact supported by evidence that the Australian industry as a whole had incurred material injury during the injury period and make recommendations to the Minister that the Minister be satisifed that the Australian industry had incurred material injury during the injury period. - 1.6 Report 540 to the Minister did not set out the fact that information and evidence regarding the economic performance of the Australian industry as a whole had not been obtained from or provided by members of the Australian industry other than Capral during the conduct of the investigation.
+That is, that a majority of members of the Australian industry (i.e., at least two-thirds) had not participated in and provided relevnt information and evidence at any time throughout Investigation 540.
+That this deficiency could only be rectified by the Australian industry itself but it did not do so even when some were provided with the opportunity to do so.
 Nor was mention made that the limited information and evidence subsequently obtained from two members of the Australian industry was not placed on the public file, including, if required, as non-confidential summaries, to enable interested parties to defend their interests. - 1.7 Due to these deficiencies in the conduct of the investigation, it was not open to the Commissioner to make a finding of fact, nor for the Minister to be satisifed, that the Australian industry as a whole had incurred material injury during the injury period, let alone that any injury was caused through the effects of dumped exports of the product under investigation.
 There was no evidence or insufficent evidence before the Commissioner at the time the Commissioner reported to the Minister and, consequently, before the Minister when making the decision(s) the subect of this application that the Australian industry as a whole, as opposed to any part thereof, had incurred material injury during the injury period. - 1.8 Consequently, the Commissioner could not have recommended and the Minister could not have been satisfied of the matters the Minister is required to be satisfied of under sections 260TG(1) and (2) of the Customs Act 1901 in order to publish a dumping duty notice in respect of the GUC.
-That is, the Commissioner could not have recommended and the Minister could not have been satisifed that the Australian indsutry as a whole had incurred material injury during the injury period.
+That is, the Commissioner could not have recommended and the Minister could not have been satisifed that the

+Australian industry as a whole had incurred material injury during the injury period.
 Consequently, the issue of whether exports of the GUC to Australia at 'dumped' export price had caused injury to the Australian industry as a whole could not arise.